- MFA + Sanskrit embassy legalisation handled in-house

 Q. Will the Sanskrit embassy / receiving authority accept your translation?

-Yes — our Sanskrit translations are produced by court-grade translator with ten-plus years of legalisation experience and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Passport files every year.
+Yes — our Sanskrit translations are produced by court-grade translator with ten-plus years of legalisation experience and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Passport files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. แปลหนังสือเดินทางเป็นสันสกฤต ราคาเท่าไร?